samblenny/neokey-totp-token/README.md

 6. Add and manage TOTP accounts in the EEPROM's database of account slots by using similar REPL functions (`import util` then `util.menu()`).

-7. Use the token after initial setup by powering it from a phone charger, reading codes off the TFT display, or having the token type codes over BLE HID when you press the key chord for an account slot.
+7. Use the token fully airgapped after initial setup by powering it from a phone charger and reading codes off the TFT display.

-8. Allow a fully airgapped mode with a settings.toml option to turn off the BLE keyboard feature.